 The farm owner(s) are facing financial distress such as bankruptcy, foreclosure, estate planning issues, etc.

-an chooseif it pays for the appraisal and certifies with the County that it will pay at least 2/3rds the appraised easement value of the farm using the procedure described Appendix T-.
+A municipality can choose a farm out of ranking order if it pays for the appraisal and certifies with the County that it will pay at least 2/3rds the appraised easement value of the farm using the procedure described in Appendix T- Municipal Partnership Program.

-XVI.
+XVII.
 Use of PA Farmland and Forest Land Assessment